freemocap/skellycam/README.md

-# SPECIAL INSTRUCTIONS FOR THE `development` BRANCH
+# SPECIAL INSTRUCTIONS FOR THE `jon/development` BRANCH

 ## Installation